 As a champion of youth empowerment, she has supported efforts by Government to revive the National Youth Council and continues to advocate for youth and women Access to Government Procurement Opportunities (AGPO).

-In her new role as Chief Administrative Secretary, she continues to invest and advocate for women and youth, especially ensuring that their voices are heard in every sphere of Government and society, as well as, together with the CS play her role of liaison with Parliament on behalf of the Ministry.
+In her new role as Chief Administrative Secretary, she continues to invest and advocate for women and youth, especially ensuring that their voices are heard in every sphere of Government and society, as well as, together with the Cabinet Secretary play her role of liaison with Parliament on behalf of the Ministry.

 Mary previously worked as a Lecturer at the University of Nairobi, School of Business for over 20 years and as a Faculty Advisor for Students in Free Enterprise.
 She was a Consultant and Trainer in the areas of Branding, Marketing, Strategy Development and Customer Care.